November 19, 2024

 Tolle, E. (2004).
 The power of now: A guide to spiritual enlightenment.
 New World Library.

-Robert is a teacher, researcher, writer, and executive dedicated to helping people and teams achieve their highest aims.
-Having led complex organizations in a variety of fast-paced, high-growth companies, Robert has lived the experience of radical career transformation several times.
+Robert Stephen Strohmeyer is a teacher, writer, and executive dedicated to helping people and teams achieve their highest aims.
 Through his Integral Centering courses, he aims to guide others through some of life's most challenging and potentially rewarding transitions and bring deeper purpose and satisfaction to the experience of work and career.